 Hives are usually the result of an allergic reaction.
 This causes release of histamine from cells in the skin.
 Histamine causes the blood vessels to dilate and leak fluid into the surrounding tissue causing the skin to swell.
 This irritates nerve endings resulting in itching.
 In severe reactions, feelings of nausea, vomiting, and dizziness may be present.

-Many things can cause Hives.
 Medications such as penicillin, aspirin, or codeine can cause Hives in allergic people.
-Certain foods like shellfish, strawberries, chocolate, and blue cheese commonly trigger Hives.
+Certain foods commonly trigger Hives.
 Infections such as infectious mononucleosis, urinary tract infections, colds, infected teeth or sinuses can also cause Hives.
 Only very rarely have Hives been the result of an internal disease such as an overactive thyroid.
 Occasionally physical agents such as pressure, heat, sunlight, exercise, or cold may cause Hives.

 Since medications are the most common cause of Hives, please list all the medicines you’ve been taking, including headache tablets, allergy pills, and medicines for stomach discomfort, laxatives, tranquilizers, cough medicines, pain killers, and herbal medicines.
 List any unusual foods you ate in the last 2 days before the Hives first appeared.
-Have you had any recent illnesses?
 It is important to search for a cause of Hives if you are having other symptoms such as fever or joint pains, or if you have had Hives more or less daily for more than 6 weeks.

 - Avoid hot baths, heavy physical exertion, and becoming overheated, especially near bedtime.
-For this same reason, you should not use an electric blanket or extremely heavy cover.
 If you stay relatively cool, the Hives will often be less uncomfortable.

 - Avoid wearing tightly fitted clothes or clothes made from rough fabrics such as wool or coarse knits; as these may often worsen the itching of Hives.
 Clothes worn next to the skin should be soft and smooth.